Angie55/UC-Milestone-Project-0ne/README.md

 - They have options and an easy way to navigate between recipes.
 They can flip between recipes easily as well as easily get back to where they were.
 - Easily watch videos on every recipe page.
 - They can find out more about each vlogger with a link in the intro which does not take them away from the site.
-- See the same layout on each recipe page so become comfortable and familar quickly as they know what to expect.
+- See the same layout on each recipe page so become comfortable and familiar quickly as they know what to expect.
 - They can see how basic the recipes are at a quick glance on the individual recipe pages.
 - They can see information on each ingredient to tell the user why it’s good.
 - They can use the back to top link to quickly go back up.